 All students are required to complete a D.N.P. project.
-All D.N.P. projects must be evidence-based and may comprise executive leadership practice, systems/organizational clinical guidelines or clinical practice innovation projects, safety/quality projects, or policy analyses.
+All D.N.P. projects must be evidence-based in accordance with the specific program requirements.
+For the Leadership Program, projects may comprise executive leadership practice, systems/ organizational practice, safety/quality organizational projects, and community-based and healthcare policy initiatives.
+For the Clinical Program, projects may comprise clinical guideline development, clinical practice innovation projects, safety/quality clinical practice projects, or clinical policy and protocol change.
 The student will implement the evidence-based D.N.P. project in a final-year immersion experience.